-The Student Administration is organized from the Secretariat: The current Student Administrator is Nathan Freeman.
+The Student Administration is organized from the Secretariat: The current Student Administrator is Mr Andreas Kramer.
 The administrative office of the ITI, called the Secretariat, is located on the ground floor, the first door on the right opposite the Schlosskapelle in the archway of the Schloss entrance.
-Office hours are usually from Monday to Thursday 8.00 am to 12.00 noon, but they are subject to change.
+Office hours are usually from Monday to Thursday 9.00 am to 12.00 noon.